Griefa/qb-methcar/README.md

 	["lithium"] 				 	 = {["name"] = "lithium", 			  			["label"] = "Lithium", 					["weight"] = 1000, 		["type"] = "item", 		["image"] = "lithium.png", 				["unique"] = false, 	["useable"] = false, 	["shouldClose"] = false,   ["combinable"] = nil,   ["description"] = "Lithium, something you can make Meth with!"},

-If you are using ox_inventory use these images:
+If you are using ox_inventory use these:

 #
     	['acetone'] = {